lsw4cq/SQL-Project/starting_with_data.md

 The trend by month is wild.
 There is no real pattern that we can see because of the state of the data.

-Question 3: What products are in stock and have never been ordered?

-SQL Queries:

-Answer:

-Question 4: Is this business profitable or growing?
+Question 3: Is this business profitable or growing?

 SQL Queries: